-The exception to this are single storey, open plan dwellings where the living area is more than 70% of the total useable floor area.
+The exception to this are single storey, open plan dwellings where the living area is more than 70% of the total usable floor area.
 Then this type of dwelling can be controlled as one zone.

 An alternative would be individual electronically controlled TRVs.
+Hot water supplied would require separate time and temperature control.

-For dwellings with a floor area over 150m a separate time and temperature control for each zone is required.
+For dwellings with a floor area over 150m2, separate time and temperature control for each zone is required.
 All radiators must have TRVs fitted in all rooms except bathrooms and rooms with thermostats.